ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 The primary has now lost contact with its backups, so what should it do?

-Should the primary simply acknowledge the write back to the client and queue up the write to be sent to the backups as an when the network partition heals?
+Should the primary simply acknowledge the write back to the client, then queue up the write to be sent to the backups as and when the network partition heals?

 Well, yes, but this raises further issues...

 1. Even though network partitions are generally short-lived events, you cannot say for certain how quickly they will heal
 1. What if the primary crashes?
 Now we have a whole load of issues:
-    * If a backup now has to take over the role of the primary, data will have been lost because the backup that takes over is out of sync
+    * If a backup now has to take over the role of the primary, data will have been lost because whichever backup takes over will be out of sync
-    * We've already sent an acknowledgement to client saying that their write was successful, yet when the backup takes over, the client's data will be missing.
+    * We've already sent an acknowledgement to the client saying that their write was successful, yet when the backup takes over, the client's data will be missing.
-    * This just creates lots of trust issues
+    * The client will be able to detect the missing data, and will go saddened by all the trust issues this creates...

-Ok, then why doesn't the primary just wait for the partition to heal?
+***Q:***&nbsp;&nbsp; So why doesn't the primary just wait for the partition to heal?

-Because this might take an arbitrarily large amount of time, or never happen.
+***A:***&nbsp;&nbsp; Because this might take an arbitrarily large amount of time, or never happen.

 The downside here is that network partitions are a fact of life, so this forces us to choose between what we hope will be the lesser of two evils: